Forest fires destroying vital buffer against climate change

 The fires in Indonesia are far smaller than those in the Amazon, the world's biggest rainforest.

+Close to 2.5 million hectares of land was burnt in August, Greenpeace has said, citing data from INPE, Brazil's national space research institute.

-Wildfires in Bolivia have torched two million hectares of forest and grassland since August while in Brazil, 88,816 fires were recorded from January to the end of August, over half of them in the rainforest.
+Wildfires in Bolivia have torched 2 million hectares of forest and grassland since August, while in Brazil, 88,816 fires were recorded from January to the end of August, over half of them in the rainforest.

-WHAT IMPACT WILL IT HAVE ON GLOBAL WARMING IF FORESTS KEEP BURNING?
+5. WHAT WILL BE THE IMPACTS FOR GLOBAL WARMING IF FORESTS KEEP BURNING?

-Increasing outbreaks of forest fires worldwide create more greenhouse gas emissions and make it harder to limit temperature rises, experts say.
+Increasing outbreaks of forest fires worldwide creates more greenhouse gas emissions and makes it harder to limit temperature rises, experts say.

 The landmark Paris climate deal requires all countries to devise plans to keep temperature increases to "well below" 2 deg C above pre-industrial levels.